posted by ProxyPL,

 There is no discussion that playing online is a different cup of tea than in front of the crowd.
 What is more, it has been proven in the past that Valve values offline performance more.

 Then who is in such position?
-Well, three teams that have not played on LAN with their new rosters: Team Malaysia*, Alliance and Team Tinker*.
+Well, three teams that have not played on LAN with their new rosters: my Team Malaysia*, se Alliance and world Team Tinker*.
 All three teams have been dominant in online qualifiers to major tournaments in their region and many are wondering if they deserve a TI invite.

 However, because those teams formed only recently they didn't have much opportunities to play teams from other servers as they didn't attend a single offline event.
 This is the only way to prove themselves on an international LAN.